The Story of Zacchaeus and Jesus

 |How can we find other homilies by Father Hanly?||By Liturgical Calendar or by topic or by title|

 Information about Father Hanly’s homily for 31st Sunday in Ordinary Time, Year C

 All Rights Reserved.

-If you would like to use this transcript please contact us at firstname.lastname@example.org for permission.
+If you would like to use our transcript of this sermon (updated 2020), please contact us for permission.